 Bacon Hole is an internationally important conservation site, both for its geology, its archaeology and for the fauna (protected bats and choughs) found in the area.
 It's a Site of Special Scientific Interest, and the features of the site (including roosting and hibernating bats) are protected by law.
 For this reason the owners, the National Trust and Government of Wales's conservation advisors, Natural Resource Wales have not previously allowed climbing at this venue.

-Following detailed negotiations, permisson has been obtained for bouldering on a very limited section of the left hand wall only and is also limited by the seasonal restricions due to nesting birds.
+Following detailed negotiations, permisson has been obtained for bouldering on a defined section of the left hand wall while bats are not roosting.
 It's imperative that the agreement is adhered to.
-This will be reviewed later in the season if the birds do not nest here.
+Full information about this and when bouldering is allowed at bacon hole is found on the attached guide.

 Reason: Other Conservation

 The cliff is also within the agreed seasonal restriction to protect nesting choughs.
 This restriction extends from Bosco's Cave to Quartz Corner.